kequtech/kequtech-docs/src/md/arbor/guides/validation.md

 ## Non-throwing validation

-For endpoints that need to return structured error responses, use `throws: false`.
+For endpoints that need to know what validation failed, use `throws: false`.

 ```ts
 const actionCreateUserSafe = createAction(async ({ getBody }) => {